Policy design in experiments with unknown interference: Single-wave experiment

 The proof is in Appendix \ref{sec:proof1}.
-Theorem \ref{thm:const1} shows that we can consistently estimate the marginal effects with two large clusters.
-Consistency depends on the degree of dependence among unobservables $\varepsilon_{i,t}^{(k)}$ (which also depends on neighbors' assignments).
-The convergence rate depends on the \textit{minimum} between the maximum degree of the network, which is proportional to $\gamma_N^{1/2}$, and the covariances among unobservables, captured by $\rho_n$.
-If either the network has a degree that grows at a slower rate than $N$ (recall that $n/N = O(1)$) or a degree equal to $N$ but vanishing covariances, we can consistently estimate the marginal effects.
-The theorem also illustrates the trade-off in the choice of the deviation parameter $\eta_n$: a larger deviation parameter $\eta_n$ decreases the variance, but it increases the bias.
-Appendix \ref{app:rule_thumb} provides an explicit rule of thumb for choosing $\eta_n$.
+Theorem \ref{thm:const1} shows we can consistently estimate the marginal effects with two large clusters.
+The convergence rate depends on the \textit{minimum} between the maximum degree of dependence, which is proportional to $\gamma_N^{1/2}$, and the covariances among unobservables, captured by $\rho_n$.